davepinch/pinchy.cc/content/topics/people/c/clint-eastwood/birth/snippet-early-life-1-1.md

 ---
+title: "birth of Clint Eastwood (Wikipedia)"
-title: "[Clint] Eastwood was born on May 31, 1930, at Saint Francis Memorial Hospital in San Francisco, to Ruth (née Margret Runner; 1909–2006) and Clinton Eastwood (1906–1970)." birth of: Clint Eastwood born in: San Francisco snippet of: Clint Eastwood (Wikipedia)
+✂️: "[Clint] Eastwood was born on May 31, 1930, at Saint Francis Memorial Hospital in San Francisco, to Ruth (née Margret Runner; 1909–2006) and Clinton Eastwood (1906–1970)." birth in: San Francisco birth of: Clint Eastwood
+license: CC BY-SA 4.0
+snippet of: Clint Eastwood (Wikipedia)
 type: snippet
 url: /en.wikipedia.org/wiki/Clint_Eastwood/early-life-1-1/